GARDEN STATE PLAZA

 Stage III added a 3-level (245,000 square foot) Gimbels-New York.
 Dedicated on September 12, 1960, it was the chain's first New Jersey location.
 With Gimbels' completion, GARDEN STATE PLAZA was the world's largest shopping center.
 It encompassed approximately 1,340,000 leasable square feet, with a roster of seventy-two stores and services.

 The Paramus Drive-In Theater, which was adjacent to the mall's northwest parking area, had opened in August 1947.
 It would be in business until the late 1980s.
 A sit-down venue, the Century's Paramus Theatre, was situated in the mall's southeast parking area.
-It showed its first feature on June 30, 1965.
+It showed a first feature on June 30, 1965.
 In the mid-'80s, it was operating as the RKO-Stanley-Warner Triplex.
 By the time the cinema was shuttered, in January 2006, it had operated under five owners.

 Meanwhile, the open-air GARDEN STATE PLAZA had fallen behind the three interior malls now operating in Paramus.
 These were BERGEN MALL (1957) {1 mile east}, FASHION CENTER (1967) {3.1 miles north} and PARAMUS PARK (1974) {2.3 miles north}.